-Last year Ken Wheeler wrote a reflection concerning Black Lutheran Saints on “whose shoulders I stand.”
-He identified three pioneers of this church — Nelson Trout, Will Herzfeld and Rudolph Featherstone — who greatly inspired him and his vocation.
+In 2012, Ken Wheeler wrote a reflection concerning Black Lutheran saints on “whose shoulders I stand.”
+He identified three pioneers of this church—Nelson Trout, Will Herzfeld and Rudolph Featherstone—who greatly inspired him and his vocation.
 Here is a closer look at the contributions of these saints.

 Nelson W. Trout